GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 Since we just want both elements on top of each other, we use a [`tagList()`](https://www.rdocumentation.org/packages/shiny/versions/0.9.1/topics/tagList).
 First we have our slider, which we give an id, again using the `ns()` function to prefix it.
 We give it some default `min` and `max` values, but since the number of hours could change, we will update the `max` value inside the renderer.
 Second, we have a plot for which we use [`plotlyOutput()`](https://www.rdocumentation.org/packages/plotly/versions/4.10.4/topics/plotly-shiny), since we will be using the *plotly* library to generate the Sankey plot.
 Note that *plotly* is not part of MIRO and needs to be added, this can be done in the same way as the additional data in the *Advanced options* menu.
 This also means that we need to specify the package name explicitly using the *double colon operator*.
 Again, if you are not using config mode, follow the [documentation](https://www.gams.com/miro/configuration_advanced.html#additional-r-packages).

 Now that we have some placeholders, we need to fill them.
 As mentioned above, we will be using *plotly* to generate our [Sankey](https://plotly.com/r/sankey-diagram/) plot.
 Let us begin to set up our Sankey diagram.
 First, we need to decide which nodes we need.
-We will add one for the BESS, the generators, the external network, and the city.
+We will add one for the BESS, the generators, the external grid, and the city.
 You will need to remember the order so that you can assign the links correctly later.

 ``` R
 node = list(